 - H.R.
 3174 (105th): Electronic Campaign Disclosure Act of 1998

 - H.R.
 2372 (105th): Internet Protection Act of 1997

 - H.R.
 1839 (105th): National Salvage Motor Vehicle Consumer Protection Act of 1997

 - H.R.
 1689 (105th): Securities Litigation Uniform Standards Act of 1998

 View All » (including bills from previous years)

 From Jan 1995 to Dec 1998, White missed 64 of 2,527 roll call votes, which is 2.5%.
-This is better than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: